 Agnes holds a distinction pass in City and Guilds 7750 (now called the 7750-03 Advanced Certificate in Dog Grooming) and the Advanced Grooming Diploma (now called the Higher Diploma in Dog Grooming).
 She holds the LCGI Licentiateship award in dog grooming, recognising her as a master craftsman in Europe.
 This is the highest award achievable in dog grooming.
-She is also a member of the Guild of Master Groomers.
+She is also a member of the Guild of Master Groomers and the Cardinal Crystal Academy.
 Other qualifications include units in Training and Development and a Further Education Adult Teaching Certificate.

 Agnes's grooming ability is also recognised and featured in two of The Styling Academy's series of dog grooming DVD's.
 Both are available from Technogroom and show groomers and owners how to groom from start to finish.

 Christine: After a successful career with Motorola in their equipment maintenance department, Christine decided to embark on a major career change.
 In 2003 she started a training course at Scotgroom, but after the second day decided that dog grooming was not for her!
 Her husband persuaded her to continue with the course and, by the end of it, Agnes made her an offer she couldn't refuse!